-- 1. While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum pulse is recommended to ensure reliable operation. - 2.
-There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 package.
-If the reset function is not used, this pin can be left floating in the system.
+- 1. Hardware /RESET pin is available on SOIC-16 or TFBGA; please contact Winbond for his package. - 2.
+While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation. - 3.
+There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 and TFBGA-24 package.
+If the reset function is not needed, this pin can be left floating in the system.

-6.2 Write Protection
+6.5 Write Protection

 Applications that use non-volatile memory must take into consideration the possibility of noise and other adverse system conditions that may compromise data integrity.
-To address this concern, the W25Q256JV provides several means to protect the data from inadvertent writes.
+To address this concern, the W25Q64JV provides several means to protect the data from inadvertent writes.